 4. Be ready to explore options

-The fashion world is more than about just designers.
-The dynamic industry offers multiple job opportunities ranging from a stylist and fashion brand to a publicist and marketing manager.
+The fashion world is more than just designers.
+The dynamic industry offers multiple job opportunities, ranging from a stylist and fashion brand to a publicist and marketing manager.
 Explore various options and analyze what interests you the most.

-Good observation skills will make you more perceptive, open to various possibilities and in turn, often translate into your work.
+Good observation skills will make you more perceptive and open to various possibilities, which will, in turn, often translate into your work.
 So, be mindful of your surroundings and pay attention to every detail.

 6. Create an identity

-These are the first thoughts that come into our mind when we think of them.
-Why?
-Because, they have successfully managed to create a unique personal signature.
+These are the first thoughts that come to mind when we think of them because they have successfully created a unique personal signature.

 During your design programme, explore your forte and discover your signature style.
-That will help create a unique identity for you which, in turn, will build your personal authentic brand, thus distinguishing you from the rest.
+That will help create a unique identity for you, which, in turn, will build your authentic brand, thus distinguishing you from the rest.

 7. Be research-oriented

-You can find information from various sources, including books, journals, visits, interaction with experts and more.
-A creative professional with great research skills is often able to generate new and unique ideas and better ways of creating things.
+Information can be found in various sources, including books, journals, visits, interactions with experts, and more.
+A creative professional with excellent research skills is often able to generate new and unique ideas and better ways of creating things.